Australian Marine Conservation Society: Whaling

 Ending whaling has been a key focus for the AMCS since the 1970s.
 AMCS worked on a global campaign in the 1980s that led to the world's first global ban on commercial whaling.
 In 1982 the International Whaling Commission (IWC) put a hold on commercial whaling of all whale species and populations.
 This moratorium came into effect in 1985 and is a ban that remains in place today.

 Representatives from AMCS attend the IWC every two years and work with other NGOs such as International Fund for Animal Welfare and Humane Society International for anti-whaling, pro-conservation outcomes.

 Despite a global ban on commercial whaling, Japan found a loophole and continued to hunt whales under the guise of "scientific purposes" in the Southern Ocean.
 Pressure from AMCS's advocacy work led to Australia taking Japan to court in 2013 over Japan's governments claims that its Antarctic whaling program was for "scientific purposes".
 The International Court of Justice issued a binding ruling in March 2014 that Japan's Antarctic whaling program broke international law and had to immediately stop.
 Japan did not hunt whales for a year after this ruling.

-Key Achievements
+Key achievements

 Prevented mining on the Great Barrier Reef

 Known then as the Queensland Littoral Society, the AMCS contested and defeated a proposal to mine limestone on Australia’s Great Barrier Reef in the 1960s.
 The organisation then went on to lead the public campaign to protect the Reef from mining and oil exploration.

-Notable Staff
+Staff

 Tooni Mahto

 Tooni Mahto is a marine biologist who worked at the BBC prior to moving to Australia.